USA

 Trump sends the National Guard to Los Angeles to quell the unrest over immigrant deportations.

-In response, Trump posted on his Truth Social platform on Saturday that if California Governor Gavin Newsom, a Democrat, and Los Angeles Mayor Karen Bass are unable to do their jobs, "then the federal government will step in and solve the problem."
-He also called in National Guard troops to "address the lawlessness that has been allowed to fester," the White House said in a statement.
+On Saturday, he posted on his platform, Truth Social, that if California Governor Gavin Newsom, a Democrat, and Los Angeles Mayor Karen Bass cannot do their jobs, "the federal government will step in and solve the problem."
+Shortly after, the president signed a presidential memorandum to deploy National Guard troops to "address the lawlessness that has been allowed to fester," according to a White House statement.
+To do so, Trump invoked the Insurrection Act of 1807, which had not been used since 1992.
+Shortly after, Trump also warned that he would ban the use of masks at demonstrations.

-Protests against the deportation of immigrants to Los Angeles, a protester with a Mexican flag.
+Protests against the deportation of immigrants in Los Angeles.
+A protester with a Mexican flag.

-For his part, Newsom has called the decision "deliberately provocative." violence.
+California Governor Gavin Newsom called the decision to deploy the National Guard "deliberately provocative."
+In a message on the X network, the Democratic governor said that Trump was deploying the National Guard "not because there is a shortage of law enforcement, but because he wants a spectacle," adding: "He's not giving them any.
+Don't use violence.
 Speak peacefully."
-In fact, the Los Angeles police themselves assured that the situation was under control and that the protests that remained this Saturday night were peaceful, but, nevertheless, the White House said that it was going ahead with the deployment of the National Guard.
+In fact, the Los Angeles police themselves assured that the situation was under control and that the protests that remained on Saturday night were peaceful, but nevertheless, the White House said it was going ahead with the deployment of the National Guard.

 Protests against the deportation of immigrants in Los Angeles.